ecerroni/random-seed-generator/README.md

   import Random from 'random-seed-generator';
 ```

-The random package provides several functions for generating random numbers, general strings (passwords, UUID, etc) and secrets.
+The random package provides several functions for generating random numbers, general strings and secrets.
 It uses a cryptographically strong pseudorandom number generator when possible, but falls back to a weaker random number generator when cryptographically strong randomness is not available (on older browsers or on servers that don't have enough entropy to seed the cryptographically strong generator).

 * `Random.number(options)` | ex. `Random.number({ length: 11 })`